Kuksito/calculator/README.md

 operator and the percentage comes after the second number;
 if it comes from the first number or use different operators the calculation is wrong;

-calculator can do multiple calculation;
+calculator can't do multiple calculation;

 doesn't have a responsive layout;